IsaacCheng9/IsaacCheng9/README.md

 ## Hi there, I'm Isaac! 👋
-I'm a third-year [Computer Science undergraduate](https://www.exeter.ac.uk/undergraduate/courses/computerscience/comsci/) at the University of Exeter 📚.
+I'm a third-year [Computer Science undergraduate](https://www.exeter.ac.uk/undergraduate/courses/computerscience/comsci/) at the University of Exeter.
-I am currently undertaking an internship at IBM Hursley as a software engineer for their [Watson IoT Platform team](https://www.ibm.com/cloud/watson-iot-platform).
+For my placement year, I'm working at IBM Hursley as a software developer for their [Watson IoT Platform Team](https://www.ibm.com/cloud/watson-iot-platform).

-If you'd like to contact me, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/isaaccheng9)! ✉️
+If you'd like to contact me, feel free to message me on [LinkedIn](https://www.linkedin.com/in/isaaccheng9)! ✉️

 ---